Lqp1/gentoo-changelog-tracker/README.md

 # gentoo-changelog-tracker

+## Summary

-A script wrapping equery and Gentoo's gitweb to retrieve Changelogs
+A script wrapping eix and Gentoo's gitweb to retrieve Changelogs

 As it's not possible anymore to track Changelogs using `equery changes`, this simple wrapper script tries to get info via Gentoo's official gitweb (RSS feed thus it's limited to 10 entries).

-Usage examples:
+## Usage

 ```
 go build